 Early settlers in Barbados, following the example of Virginia, grew tobacco.
 Many were smallholders, and while there were some Native American and African slaves, labour was provided by indentured white servants, many of them prisoners, some simply kidnapped from Britain and Ireland.
-In the 17th Century, to “barbadoes” someone meant to forcibly ship them somewhere else to work.1
+In the 17th century, to “barbadoes” someone meant to forcibly ship them somewhere else to work.12

 As the world tobacco market grew more saturated, colonists turned to the crop that would come to dominate the political economy of Barbados for the next 300 years: sugar cane.